-The SF Rec & Parks Commission unanimously approved a giant ground mural design for Golden Gate Park.
-The 28-foot by 93-foot mural is planned for Skatin’ Place, the park’s popular skating spot near 6th Ave and JFK Drive.
-The mural will feature a golden roller skate surrounded by swirls of counterculture colors including yellow, orange, red, teal, and purple.
-If the Arts Commission approves the mural, it will be installed in spring 2022.
+A massive 28-foot by 93-foot mural has been installed at Skatin’ Place, Golden Gate Park’s popular skating spot near 6th Ave and JFK Drive.
+The mural features a golden roller skate surrounded by swirls of counterculture colors including yellow, orange, red, teal, and purple.

 Bay Area artist and skater Aimee Bruckner designed the mural to celebrate Golden Gate Park’s roller skating history, which goes back all the way to 1891 when park superintendent John McLaren installed the first roller rink.
 Rollin’ Place has since become synonymous with self-expression and acceptance.